 Lastly, the participation in a hazard mitigation planning process will establish funding priorities.
-The formal adoption and implementation of this plan will allow the City of Woonsocket and its residents to become more involved in several programs offered by the Federal Emergency Management Agency (FEMA) including: the Community Rating System Program (CRS); the Pre-Disaster Flood Mitigation Assistance Program (FMA); and the Hazard Mitigation Grant Program (HMGP).
+The formal adoption and implementation of this plan will allow the City of Woonsocket and its residents to become more involved in several programs offered by the Federal Emergency Management Agency (FEMA) including: the Community Rating System Program (CRS); the Pre-Disaster Flood Mitigation Program the Flood Mitigation Assistance (FMA) Program, and the Hazard Mitigation Grant Program (HMGP).
 Money spent today on preventative measures can significantly reduce the cost of post-disaster cleanup tomorrow.